 Alternative (Private) Student Loans

 Iona College strongly recommends that students borrow the maximum in Federal Direct Loans before considering an alternative student loan.
-Federal Direct Stafford loans tend to be less expensive with fixed interest rates and provide various options for repayment.
+Federal Direct loans tend to be less expensive with fixed interest rates and provide various options for repayment.
 The Student Financial Services Office will certify any alternative loan at the request of any borrower, provided they are credit approved; however, it is the responsibility of the borrower to determine which alternative loan best fits their borrowing needs.